Silver Stars regular activities for July 2025

 The bus will leave at 8:30am from the GMBC Education entrance and return mid afternoon.
 Lunch will be in Abilene, TX.

 - October 4, 2025 - Mills Trade Day, Mills, TX.
-Further details will be provided in the next Silver Star
+The bus will leave at 8:30am from the GMBC Education entrance.
+Lunch will be in Mills.

 By James Lively